KyleExams/barista-app/README.md

 # barista-app
-Angular 4 &amp; .NET Core
+<b>Angular 4 &amp; .NET Core Sample App</b>

-This is just a sample application for demonstration purposes or starting point on how to implement the technologies used.
+This is just a sample application for demonstration purposes or a starting point on how to implement the technologies stated below.

-Technologies (excluding dependencies)
+Technologies (excluding dependencies):
 	1.  .NET core 2.1
 	2. Angular4
 	3. Ngx-charts